Conditions

 Lifestyle changes for Pets Diagnosed with CHF

-• Try not to let your pet get over excited when playing with other animals or people because this can cause an increase in blood pressure which will cause more stress on the heart muscle itself—a tough situation to avoid that can be very beneficial for their health.
+• Additionally, avoid your pet becoming over excited when playing.
+This can cause an increase in blood pressure which causes more stress on the heart muscle itself—a tough situation to avoid since play and exercise can be very beneficial to their health.

 The most important thing is to help your pet maintain a good quality of life.
 Some pets will live with congestive heart failure for years, while others may become suddenly ill and pass on.
-The average life expectancy is 3-5 years after the initial diagnosis of CHF.
+The average life expectancy is 3-5 years after the initial diagnosis of congestive heart failure.

-If your pet has been diagnosed with congestive heart failure, it is important to know that there are treatments available to aid in the quality of life for your pet after diagnosis.
+With congestive heart failure in pets, it is important to know that there are treatments available to aid in the quality of life for your pet after diagnosis.
 The most important thing is to help your pet maintain a comfortable quality of life, which means keeping them as stress-free and happy for as long as possible.